geeknik/my-awesome-stars/README.md

 ## Swift

+- [apple/containerization](https://github.com/apple/containerization) - Containerization is a Swift package for running Linux containers on macOS.
+- [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
+It's written in Swift, and optimized for Apple silicon.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift
 - [f/Clues.app](https://github.com/f/Clues.app) - This app is built using only AI Tools.